pixeldesu/pixelde.su/src/colophon.md

 - The mobile navigation is always open without JavaScript
 - The webring widget doesn't show a random Webring at the top and only is a collapsed list instead
+- Lightboxes are powered by [Parvus](https://github.com/deoostfrees/Parvus) (and are just regular image links without JS)
+- The map on the events page is powered by [Leaflet](https://leafletjs.com)

 ## Accessibility